 Are you looking for a light, dairy-free, and gluten-free dessert that is easy to make?
-Learn how to make a healthy vegan chocolate mousse from 2 ingredients only!
+Learn how to make a healthy vegan chocolate mousse with only 2 ingredients!

 If you’ve seen my previous recipes, you already know that I am not a chef.
-I only enjoy cooking when it takes a few ingredients, steps, and dishware.
+I only enjoy cooking when it takes a few ingredients, steps, and ustensils.

 So when I see that most desserts and pastry require cooking utensils I never heard of or skills I don’t have, I give up before even trying.
 Who can relate?